 Not sure if you are registered to vote or at which address?

 No problem.
 You can check your status at PA Voter Services.

 How can I learn who are the people running in my area?
 Who should I vote for?

 CAIR-Philadelphia is a 501(c)(3) non-profit organization and does not endorse/support candidates.
 You can find the candidates and examine their platforms via Committee of Seventy’s ballot guide by entering your ZIP code in their digital tool.

 I am not sure how best to complete the mail-in-ballot.
 Can you help?

 Applying for a mail-in-ballot is very easy.
 Apply online, receive your ballot, complete it and return immediately.
-Deadline to apply is 5pm on May 11, and the deadline to return your ballot via mail or in person is 8pm on May 18 but you should do it soon to avoid delays.
-Start at VotesPA Now
+Start at VotesPA Now.

 Can I vote in person on Tuesday, May 18?

 Yes.
 But be mindful that there will be fewer number of polling stations compared to 2020 elections and likely long lines.
 Be sure to social distance as well.
 Learn more about your polling station at PA Voter Services.